 A conviction for drug possession or drug trafficking is very serious, and the consequences on your life can be irreparable.
 A drug conviction detrimentally affects your family and friends, your reputation, your ability to find housing, and ability to keep or find employment.
 As a result, it is important to aggressively defend yourself from these charges with the help of a West Palm Beach drug lawyer.
-An experienced West Palm Beach criminal attorney can assist in advocating on your behalf and ensuring that your rights are protected.
+An experienced criminal attorney can assist in advocating on your behalf and ensuring that your rights are protected.

 Penalties for Drug Crimes